Why You Might Want To Become a House Sitter

 by Sue King

-Why You Might Want to Become a House Sitter photo
+Become a House Sitter photo

 House sitting can both make you money and save you money.
 It can allow you to live or travel rent-free.
 Read on to find out if becoming a house sitter could benefit you.

-Instead of having to pay for kennels or catteries, pet owners have someone to care for their pet free of charge.
+Instead of having to pay for kennels or catteries, pet owners have someone to care for their pets free of charge.
 Additionally, the pet remains in the security and comfort of its own home.

-Many cats and dogs find being sent away extremely traumatic and having someone move into their home eliminates this common problem.
+Many cats and dogs find being sent away extremely traumatic, and having someone move into their home eliminates this common problem.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

-Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.
+Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.